Gauge invariant approach to nonmetricity theories and the second clock effect: Gauge symmetry, autoparallels and geodesics

 \section{Gauge symmetry, autoparallels and geodesics}

-In general autoparallels -- ``straightest curves'' of the geometry -- do not coincide with the geodesics, which are the ``shortest curves'' \cite{poplawski-arxiv, adak-arxiv}.
-However, there are particular cases when these coincide as, for instance, in GR.
+In general autoparallels -- ``straightest curves'' of the geometry -- do not coincide with the geodesics, which are the ``shortest curves'' \cite{poplawski-arxiv, adak-arxiv, obukhov}.
+There goes a discussion on whether autoparallels or geodesics describe the motion of test particles \cite{adak-arxiv, obukhov}.
+However, there are particular cases when autoparallels and geodesics coincide as, for instance, in GR.
 As we shall see, these coincide as well in $\tilde W_4$.
+Anyway, geodesics and autoparalles can be associated exclusively with the motion of spinless test (point) particles.
+Spinor fields like the fermions obey the Dirac equation in curved background, while extended spinning test bodies obey the Mathisson-Papapetrou-Dixon equations \cite{mathisson, papapetrou, dixon, wald} (see section \ref{sect-fermions}).

+Here we obtain a bit different results compared with those that were obtained in \cite{my-arxiv-paper}, on the basis of a different transport law \eqref{gcov-der-path-t} instead of \eqref{ptl}.